Benny Brown

-Benny Brown (Benjamin Gene Brown; born September 27, 1953 San Francisco, California – February 1, 1996 Ontario, California) was an Olympic gold-medal winner in the 1976 4x400 Men's Relay running the second leg.
+Benjamin Gene Brown (September 27, 1953 – February 1, 1996) was an Olympic gold-medal winner in the 1976 4 × 400 Men's Relay running the second leg.
 He teamed with Herman Frazier, Fred Newhouse and Maxie Parks.

 Previously he had finished in 6th place at 440 yards in a very tight finish at the 1971 CIF California State Meet while running for the now closed Sunnyvale High School (California).
 Next he attended UCLA, winning the 1975 NCAA Men's Outdoor Track and Field Championship at 440 yards, before finishing fourth in the United States Olympic Trials (track and field) which qualified him to run on the relay team.

 In 1979 Brown competed for the Athletes In Action under coach Maxie Parks winning the Meet of Champions.

 June 1992 Benny Brown at age 38, competed in the Masters So Cal Track and Field Championship winning the M35 100 & 200 meter dash.

 He died in an automobile accident at the age of 42.
 He had continued to be an active participant in the U. S. Corporate Games while working for Hughes Aircraft Company.

 He was a part-time coach for Cal State Fullerton's track team.